 As with the larger Aesthetic and Rational Dress movements, Wilde’s ideas were not widely accepted.
 In fact, he was a constant target of ridicule throughout the decade.
 His strange costumes were cartoonishly replicated across the press (Lambourne 141-142).
 Nonetheless, his ideas about fashion and dress had an outsized presence in any discussion of dress during the 1880s.

 Men’s clothing in the 1880s was marked by a long, slender frame.
 Suits were cut closer to the body, creating a tall, slim line (Shrimpton 38).
-The frock coat, featuring a waist seam with a full skirt (Cumming 87), remained the most formal daywear in town (Laver 202).
-The morning coat, a cutaway jacket with a waist seam, was a slightly less formal choice for daywear.
+The frock coat, featuring a waist seam with a full skirt, remained the most formal daywear in town (Fig. 1) (Cumming 87; Laver 202).
+The morning coat, a cutaway jacket with a waist seam, was a slightly less formal choice for daywear (Fig. 2).
 A morning coat was more versatile than the frock coat; it could be quite formal in black and paired with striped trousers, or less formal in a tweed and cut shorter in length (Shrimpton 39).
 The sack or lounge suit, marked by its relaxed jacket, single or double-breasted, without a waist seam, remained the most informal choice for day (Tortora 401).
-Figure 1 depicts all three styles.
+Figure 3 depicts all three styles.

-For evening occasions, a formal tailcoat, with a matching double-breasted evening waistcoat and a white bow tie, was required (Fig. 2).
-In the 1880s, the notched collar of previous years’ tailcoats were often replaced with a continuous rolled collar faced in satin (Fig. 3).
-A new evening option was introduced in the 1880s; a dress version of the sack suit jacket became a less formal evening ensemble worn with black tie.
-This ensemble became known as a tuxedo in the United States and a dinner jacket in the United Kingdom (Tortora 401-402).
+For evening occasions, a formal tailcoat, with a matching double-breasted evening waistcoat and a white bow tie, was required (Fig. 4).
+In the 1880s, the notched collar of previous years’ tailcoats were often replaced with a continuous rolled collar faced in satin.
+A new evening option was introduced in the 1880s; a dress version of the lounge jacket became a less formal evening ensemble worn with black tie.
+This ensemble became known as a tuxedo in the United States and a dinner jacket in the United Kingdom (Tortora 401-402; Waugh 115).

 Sportswear played a special role in menswear during the 1880s.
 The blazer, in particular, became quite fashionable for wear at the seaside or for sports such as rowing, tennis, and cricket.
-The blazer, a single-breasted sack jacket, often made in brightly colored stripes (Fig. 4), was usually paired with light colored flannel trousers for such occasions (Shrimpton 40).
-Casual doubled-breasted jackets, known as reefers, were also a suitable choice for summer sports and picnics (Laver 202).
-For shooting and country activities, a Norfolk jacket, marked by its pleated back and belted waist, was the most common ensemble (Tortora 401).
-It was usually paired with loose knee-breeches and gaiters (Laver 204).
+The blazer, a single-breasted lounge jacket, often made in brightly colored stripes (Fig. 5), was usually paired with light colored flannel trousers for such occasions (Shrimpton 40).
+Casual doubled-breasted jackets, known as reefers, were also a suitable choice for summer sports and picnics.
+For shooting and country activities, a Norfolk jacket, marked by its pleated back and belted waist, was the most common ensemble.
+It was usually paired with loose knee-breeches and gaiters (Tortora 401; Laver 202, 204).

 Most jackets buttoned quite high in the 1880s, and thus waistcoats took on less importance.
-They were frequently made in the same fabric as the jacket and trousers (Tortora 401).
-The tall silhouette of menswear was accentuated by high, stiffened collars that came into vogue (Shrimpton 38).
+They were frequently made in the same fabric as the jacket and trousers.
+The tall silhouette of menswear was accentuated by high, stiffened collars that came into vogue.
 These collars were often removable, along with the cuffs, and could be a stand or fold-over collar.
 Both bow ties and knotted neckties were fashionable; neckties were often accessorized with a tie pin or stick pin (Tortora 401; Shrimpton 37-38).
 The two dominant hats for men were the formal black silk top hat or the less formal bowler hat.
-Exaggeratedly tall bowler hats were particularly fashionable, further underscoring the tall, slim look of the decade (Fig. 5) (Shrimpton 38).
+Exaggeratedly tall bowler hats were particularly fashionable, further underscoring the tall, slim look of the decade (Fig. 6) (Shrimpton 38).

 Throughout the nineteenth century, babies and toddlers of both sexes wore long white dresses (Fig. 1), usually with long sleeves (Paoletti 85; Shrimpton 43).
 In toddlerhood, color could be introduced and dresses shortened to allow movement (Tortora 405).
 These dresses were loose and often featured rows of tucks or smocking (Shrimpton 45).
 Young boys were given their first pair of pants (known as breeching) around the age of five.
-After this, boys wore suits consisting of short trousers, often buckled at the knee, and a jacket (Fig. 2); blazers, reefers, and Norfolk jackets were all possibilities (Tortora 404).
+After this, boys wore suits consisting of short trousers or knickerbockers that buckled at the knee, and a jacket (Fig. 2).
+The pleated and belted Norfolk jacket was especially fashionable (Fig. 3), alongside blazers and reefers (Tortora 404; Rose 139).

 - Coleman, Elizabeth Ann.
 The Opulent Era: Fashions of Worth, Doucet, and Pingat.
 London: Thames and Hudson, Ltd., The Brooklyn Museum, 1989. http://www.worldcat.org/oclc/469409564